Skip to main content

 Excitable Systems I: Cardiac Cells, Neurons, Math Modelling and Toys.

-It is never easy or cheap to carry out biological research, without a laboratory, a microscope, etc. In general, practical constraints makes challenging to design practical and portable demonstrations and outreach activities to illustrate key findings and concepts.
-On the other hand, using mathematical models based on physical and chemical principles allow us to formulate the theoretical frameworks which can be investigated using the machinery of dynamical systems and computer simulations, which lead to hypotheses testing, and/or predictions about the mechanisms under investigation, again, unless the target audience for a demonstration or talk is not versed with such concepts, it can be tricky to make translate any results based only on equations and static plots.
+It is never easy or cheap to carry out biological research without a lab work, microscopes, etc. Such constraints make challenging to design practical and portable demonstrations for talks or outreach activities.
+On the other hand, using mathematical models based on physical and chemical principles allow us to investigate these using the dynamical systems machinery and computer simulations, test hypotheses and make predictions about the mechanisms of interest.
+However, unless the target audience is versed with such concepts, it can be tricky to translate any results using only equations and plots.

-Again, for this project all the simulations I show here, had all the numerical codes written in C and compiled using emscripten to be used in the simulations which are all built using my favorite JS library three.js.
+Again, for this project the simulations I show here, the numerical codes are written in C and compiled using emscripten.
+The visualisatios are built using my favorite JS library three.js.

 Excitable Systems - Shishi-odoshi.